braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/android_google_tag_manager.md

   - Android
   - FireOS
 page_order: 8
-description: "This article covers how to initialize, configure, and implement the Google Tag manager into your Android or FireOS app."
+description: "This reference article covers how to initialize, configure, and implement the Google Tag manager into your Android or FireOS app."

 ---